Balranald: 1901 to the present

 The first public telephone service in Balranald was installed in 1911.
 The Balranald Municipal Council underwent financial difficulties, and in 1912 the NSW Government appointed a Receiver to take charge of affairs.
 The difficulties seem to have been overcome by the following year.

 In March 1926 Balranald was connected to the Victorian Rail system via a line to Echuca.
 The Balranald railway line is now closed.

 In 1944 Norma Male was appointed Town Clerk at the Balranald Municipal Council, the first female town clerk in New South Wales.

 In 1956 the local government administrative body became the Shire of Balranald, with Shire presidents replacing Mayoral positions.

 New premises for the Balranald Shire Council were opened in August 1964.
 They were erected at a cost of £40,000 and are located in Market Street beside the Police Station.

 Solar power

-Two large solar farms are being built south of Balranald.
+Two large solar farms are south of Balranald.
 Both commenced construction in 2018.
-The Limondale Solar Farm developed by Innogy, rated at 349 Megawatts, will be Australia's largest solar generation facility when it opens about 16 km south of the town.
-The Sunraysia Solar Farm, rated at 255 Megawatts (DC), is being built about 18 km south of the town by the Australian-Chinese company Maoneng Group.
-Both will feed into the existing power grid at the same nearby TransGrid substation.
+The Limondale Solar Farm developed by Innogy, rated at 349 Megawatts, was Australia's largest solar generation facility when it opened in 2020, about 16 km south of the town.
+The Sunraysia Solar Farm, rated at 255 Megawatts (DC), is about 18 km south of the town, built by the Australian-Chinese company Maoneng Group.
+Both feed into the existing power grid at the same nearby TransGrid substation.
+A diesel-solar-battery hybrid power system is being built for the $480 million Balranald rutile mine.